- Expiring ITINs

 - Family Renewal Options

 - How to Renew

 - Common Errors to Avoid

-According to the Internal Revenue Service (IRS), just about 2 million Individual Taxpayer Identification Numbers (ITINs) are set to expire at the end of 2019.
+According to the Internal Revenue Service (IRS), about two million Individual Taxpayer Identification Numbers (ITINs) are set to expire at the end of 2019.

-ITINs are used by people who have tax filing or payment obligations under U.S. law but who are not eligible for a Social Security number.
+ITINs are used by people who file taxes or have payment obligations under U.S. law, but who are not eligible for a Social Security number.
 ITIN holders who have questions can visit the ITIN information page on the IRS website.

 Any ITIN that has not been used on a federal tax return at least once in the last three consecutive years will expire on Dec.
 31, 2019.
 In addition, ITINs with middle digits 83, 84, 85, 86 or 87 that have not already been renewed will also expire at the end of the year.
 ITINs with middle digits of 70 through 82 expired in past years.
 Taxpayers with these ITIN numbers who have not already renewed their ITIN can renew at any time.
 Note: It is important to understand that ITINs with middle digits 83 through 87 will expire regardless if they were used for filing returns in the last three years.